brainboxdotcc/DPP/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue or Discord before making a change.

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+When contributing to this repository, please do not feel intimidated!
+We welcome PRs from developers of all levels of experience and we were all new once.

 ## Pull Request Process